 This section will be reviewed by Versus Arthritis Research Partners (people with lived experience) and scientific experts, so must be completed in non-technical language.
-Further guidance on writing for a lay audience is provided in the Note on language section.
+Further guidance on writing for a lay audience is provided on page 3.

 Involvement refers to an active partnership.
 This means that people with lived experience work alongside the research team and are actively involved in contributing to the different stages of the research process.
 PPI can occur at any point in the research process, from identifying a research question to disseminating the results.